Saratoga swimming hole in Wyoming

 About Saratoga Hot Springs & the North Platte River

 Tucked into the quiet high-desert town of Saratoga, Wyoming, this beloved community gathering spot delivers one of the American West's most distinctive natural experiences: the chance to soak in free, geothermal hot springs steps away from the cold, rushing waters of the North Platte River.
-No admission fee, no hiking required, no crowds fighting over a hidden gem — just warm mineral water, open sky, and the kind of unhurried Western hospitality that defines this corner of the state.
+No admission fee, no hiking required, no crowds fighting over a lesser-known spot — just warm mineral water, open sky, and the kind of unhurried Western hospitality that defines this corner of the state.

 The Setting